 - Stakeholders can effectively identify and take corrective measures for bottlenecks in the product workflow and approval process with the help of PPM Express.

-- Proper visibility of resource allocation and utilization, allowing executives to understand what task each team is working on and when they can undertake more work.
+- Proper visibility of resource management and utilization, allows executives to understand what task each team is working on and when they can undertake more work.

-- Access to executive project reports and integration with Microsoft PowerBI through PPM Express.
+- Access to executive project reports and integration with Microsoft PowerBI and Microsoft Project through PPM Express.

 Key Elements of Adaptive Portfolio Management